 “Japan needs to prepare fourth level and fifth level defense-in-depth to nuclear accidents”

-Record and commentary by Gerhard Fasol
+Record, summary and commentary by Gerhard Fasol

 Governor Hirohiko Izumida: “Nuclear power operating companies should have their headquarters at the nuclear power plant in order to immediately take responsibility and respond.”